Activity 2.2. DataSkills training program

 • 171 undergraduates from Chaminade, UH Hilo, American Samoa Community College, Northern Marianas College, College of Micronesia-Federated States of Micronesia, Palau Community College, University of Guam, College of the Marshall Island and Hawaii Pacific University

-• Available DataSkills modules are Programming in R (5 courses), Programming in Python (5 courses) and , starting in Fall 2024, 5 courses in ‘AI Skills’ in collaboration with our partners at the NIH AIM-AHEAD ARCH project
+• Available DataSkills modules are Programming in R (5 courses), Programming in Python (5 courses) and , starting in Fall 2024, 5 courses in ‘AI Skills’

 • DataSkills is also used as an ‘on-ramp’ to pre-skill students who are participating in other Alliance activities such as the undergraduate research experiences , SPICE Summer Immersion, or employer internships